The perfect holiday island

 Klong Khong

-On Klong Khong, there’s a different vibe compared to the other beaches on Koh Lanta.
+On Klong Khong, there is a different vibe compared to the other beaches in Koh Lanta.

-Despite the alternative scene, you’ll still find families and other tourists mingling with the 90s nostalgia crowd and locals with dreadlocks, so it’s generally a peaceful place to be.
+Despite the alternative feel, you will still see families and other travellers mingling with long-stayers and locals, so it is generally a peaceful place to be.

-If you stay in a bungalow that’s not directly on the beach, the occasional party (which tends to be scattered and not too loud) won’t disturb your peace.
+If you stay in a bungalow that is not directly on the beach, the occasional party (usually small and scattered rather than full-scale events) is unlikely to disturb your peace.

-One thing to note about Klong Khong is the rocky shoreline, making it less ideal for swimming near the beach.
+One thing to note about Klong Khong is the rocky shoreline, which makes it less ideal for swimming close to the beach.

 However, once you venture further out, swimming becomes easier.
-For those visiting with children, this might not be the most convenient spot for swimming.
+For those visiting with children, this might not be the most convenient spot for regular dips.

-On the plus side, the small pools that form along the shore create a beautiful reflection of the sunset, and accommodation in the area tends to be more affordable than other beaches on the island.
+On the plus side, the small tidal pools that form along the shore create beautiful reflections at sunset, and accommodation here tends to be more affordable than on several of the island’s more popular beaches.

 The main road on the western side of Koh Lanta veers towards Old Town just before reaching Klong Nin, lending the beach a unique tranquillity.

 The atmosphere here feels distinctly different from the rest of the island.
-It was one of our favourite beaches in Koh Lanta!
+During our first visit, it was one of our favourite beaches in Koh Lanta!

 The long stretch of sand is ideal for sunbathing, and you’ll easily find shade at one of the beach bars or restaurants.

-The seabed is sandy in most areas, making Klong Nin one of the best beaches for swimming on Koh Lanta.
+The seabed is sandy in most areas, making Klong Nin one of the best beaches for swimming in Koh Lanta.

-Few tourists venture this far south (or choose to stay here), so you can enjoy long stretches of sand all to yourself.
+Few tourists venture this far south (or choose to stay here), so you can enjoy plenty of space to yourself.

-We visited Bamboo Bay on a day trip, but you can easily stay nearby and live within walking distance.
+We’ve only visited Bamboo Beach on day trips, but you can easily stay nearby and live within walking distance.

 At the northern end of the beach, you can find shade at one of the local bars or indulge in a relaxing massage from the nearby masseuse – she was amazing!

-Bamboo Bay is wonderfully secluded, and even during high season, it’s possible to have much of the beach all to yourself.
+Bamboo Beach is wonderfully secluded, and even during high season, it’s possible to have much of the beach all to yourself.

 Southern beaches

-In addition to Bamboo Bay, the southern part of Koh Lanta is home to several other beautiful beaches, including Kantiang Bay, Khlong Jark Beach, Khlong Tob Beach and Nui Beach.
+In addition to Bamboo Beach, the southern part of Koh Lanta is home to several other beautiful beaches, including Kantiang Bay, Klong Jark Beach, Klong Tob Beach and Nui Beach.

 These beaches are relatively small and far less crowded than other beaches in Koh Lanta.